MstAnarkoli/Data-Science-Project_health-study/README.md

 ## How to run
 _Have python version 3.13.7_

--**Clone the repository**:  git clone https://github.com/MstAnarkoli/Data-Science-Project_health-study.git -**Install dependencies** : pip install -r requirements.txt -**Open notebooks/report.ipynb** and run all cells to see the results and charts and interpretations
+**Clone the repository**:  git clone https://github.com/MstAnarkoli/Data-Science-Project_health-study.git

+**Install dependencies** : pip install -r requirements.txt

+**Open notebooks/report.ipynb** and run all cells to see the results and charts and interpretations